it-projects-llc/tg-addons/tg_pos/README.rst

 -----------------------------

 - Make sure, you are able to manually create duplicated invoice.
-  See "Duplicate to fiscal invoice" section from tg_account's readme
+  See "Duplicate to fiscal invoice" section from tg_account's documentation

 - Open Main menu -> Point of Sale -> Configuration -> Settings